dkoo/meteorite/README.md

 Powered by the [Meteor](https://www.meteor.com/) framework, Meteorite Editor offers a clean, minimalist writing environment to compose, preview and collaborate on your stories before you publish.
 For more information or to view the latest source code, please visit the [repository](https://github.com/dkoo).

+Check out the [demo](https://meteorite-editor.herokuapp.com/) to get a feel for how it works.

 ## How to Use

 Type some Markdown on the left side and see how it’ll look in HTML on the right.
 Changes are saved automatically as you type.